 Type of Action: Public procurement

+Indicative budget: EUR 12.00 million from the 2026 budget and EUR 10.00 million from the 2027 budget

 5. Subscription to the Human Frontier Science Program Organization

 An annual subscription to the international Human Frontier Science Program Organization (HFSPO) will allow researchers from EU non-G7 Member States to fully benefit from the Human Frontier Science Program (HFSP), enable initiatives to help the affected scientific community in and from areas recently severely ravaged by conflict and/or war on European ground and contribute to the implementation of the Global Approach to Research and Innovation, Europe’s strategy for international cooperation in a changing world.